The Claremont Murders

 The Claremont Murders is an Australian television crime drama miniseries made for the Seven Network and released 10 April 2023.
 Produced by Peter Andrikidis, Jamie Hilton and Kerrie Mainwaring, the series follows the investigation by the Western Australia Police Force to catch serial killer Bradley Robert Edwards who went unnoticed in a sea of suspects and Task Force Marco that never let the case go, and news reporter Alison Fan who followed the case from the very beginning until the very end.
 The two-part series is based on the Claremont serial killings.

 Plot

 When three young women Sarah Spiers, Jane Rimmer and Ciara Glennon go missing in Claremont, Western Australia, the Western Australian police launch a massive investigation into the disappearances as it turns into a major crimes investigation with endless suspects.
 As the years go by, the investigating police must contend with a public demanding answers, grieving families, media reporting on the case and numerous suspects.
-Task Force Marco is set up to investigate the murders of the three women, as there are advances in technology during the 25 year investigation and the breakthrough during the case when a fingernail is found in the car of the killer this piece of vital evidence finally puts away a monster.
+Task Force Marco is set up to investigate the murders of the three women, as there are advances in technology during the 25 year investigation.
+The breakthrough during the case is when a fingernail is found in the car of the killer.
+This piece of vital evidence finally puts away a monster.